HewlettPackard/dc-rl/README.md

 ## Introduction
 SustainDC is a set of Python environments for benchmarking multi-agent reinforcement learning (MARL) algorithms in data centers (DC).
 It focuses on sustainable DC operations, including workload scheduling, cooling optimization, and auxiliary battery management.
-This repository contains the code and datasets for the paper SustainDC - Benchmarking for Sustainable Data Center Control.
+This repository contains the code and datasets for the paper `SustainDC - Benchmarking for Sustainable Data Center Control`.

 <p align="center">
   <img src="media/SustainDC.png" alt="SustainDC" width="1000">